Safest Essential Oils for Toddlers and Children

-First off, you need to know what the condition of the baby is since each type of essential oil contain different properties that produce their corresponding effects on the body.
+First off, you need to know what the condition of the toddler is since each type of essential oil contains different properties that produce their corresponding effects on the body.
 Then, you must observe proper application methods to ensure that you offer no harm on the baby.
-For instance, applying essential oils as a massage require diluting them with carrier oil.
+For instance, applying essential oils as a massage require diluting them with a carrier oil.

-For more on your choices of safe essential oils that are widely used in aromatherapy for babies, read on.
+For more on your choices of safe essential oils that are widely used in aromatherapy for a toddler, read on.

 Jojoba oil is popular both as a carrier oil and an essential oil used for skin care.
 Its natural chemical composition is also closely similar to the human sebum.
 Hence, it is generally safe for your skin, even when directly applied.
 This is just one reason why jojoba oil is one of the most recommended type of essential oils for babies and children since it does not cause any harm on their sensitive skin.